 You can progress from the basic kettlebell swing to a unilateral single-arm kettlebell swing.

-To perform this exercise, follow the exact same steps for the regular kettlebell swing movement pattern, but hold the handle in one arm and allow the arc of the swing to come slightly towards the outside (the direction of that shoulder) as the weight comes up.
+To perform this exercise, follow the same steps for the regular kettlebell swing movement pattern, but hold the handle in one arm and allow the arc of the swing to come slightly towards the outside (the direction of that shoulder) as the weight comes up.

-You may need to use a lighter single kettlebell in order to maintain proper form with your hips and shoulders level.
+You may need to use a lighter single kettlebell to maintain proper form with your hips and shoulders level.
+With that said, many people mistakenly think that the kettlebell swing is primarily an upper-body exercise and tend to use too little weight.

-If you are trying to do kettlebell workouts to build strength and power, don’t be afraid to use heavier weights because the power and momentum are really coming from popping your hips forward.
+If you’re trying to do kettlebell workouts to build strength and power, don’t be afraid to use heavier weights, because the power and momentum come from popping your hips forward.
+Your hips and glutes are quite strong and can support more weight than your upper body.

 #3: Kettlebell Goblet Squats

 One of the best kettlebell moves for leg strength, power, and hypertrophy is the goblet squat.
+The design of the kettlebell lends itself well to being a weighted implement when used in squats.

 In other words, use a kettlebell weight that you can only handle for 4 to 6 reps, but try to draw out the entire length of the set as much as you can.
 The slower you move, the more muscle fibers you activate, leading to greater mass and strength gains.

-1. Hold the sides of the handle of the kettlebell, the horns, and each hand, pressing your forearms into the bell to secure it in place as you squat.
+- Hold the sides of the handle of the kettlebell, the horns, and each hand, pressing your forearms into the bell to secure it in place as you squat.
 This sort of allows you to hug the kettlebell though it shouldn’t be touching your torso.

-2. Keep your hands slightly away from your body if you have the strength and stability to do so.
+- Keep your hands slightly away from your body if you have the strength and stability to do so.
 This will further activate your core muscles, glutes, shoulders, and quads.
 The handle of the kettlebell should be just under chin level.

-3. Try to keep your toes pointing forward, but if your hip mobility is poor, you can angle them slightly to the outside so that you can deepen your squat.
+- Try to keep your toes pointing forward, but if your hip mobility is poor, you can angle them slightly to the outside so that you can deepen your squat.

-4. Bracing your core and keeping your chest up, bend your knees and sit your hips back to squat down.
+- Bracing your core and keeping your chest up, bend your knees and sit your hips back to squat down.

-5. Squat as deep as possible, aiming to bring the thighs at least parallel to the floor, but the closer you can bring your butt to the floor, the better.
+- Squat as deep as possible, aiming to bring the thighs at least parallel to the floor, but the closer you can bring your butt to the floor, the better.

-6. Pause at your lowest position for 2 to 3 seconds, and then squeeze your glutes, hamstrings, and quads as you press through your heels to stand back up.
+- Pause at your lowest position for 2 to 3 seconds, and then squeeze your glutes, hamstrings, and quads as you press through your heels to stand back up.

-7. Perform 6-12 reps.
+- Perform 6-12 reps.

 #4: Double Kettlebell Front Squats